-The International Monetary Fund in their latest report, updated September 12, 2017, is very bullish about the global real estate market.
-The continues to recover steadily from the slump of 2009-10 and has reached close to the 2008 Q1 level.
+In their latest report, the International Monetary Fund, updated September 12, 2017, is very bullish about the global real estate market.
+Thecontinues to recover steadily from the slump of 2009-10 and has reached close to the 2008 Q1 level.
 House prices have gone up over the last 12 months in most countries, with Serbia and Iceland witnessing the sharpest growth.
-The availability of credit has also improved significantly, with the Philippines, Hong Kong, and the Slovak Republic leading this list.
+Credit availability has also improved significantly, with the Philippines, Hong Kong, and the Slovak Republic leading this list.

 RELATED ARTICLES :

 - Bringing Your Delivery Service Into The Modern Age